 SAS 70 compliance

 In the ensuing years, the Statement on Auditing Standards (SAS) 70 has helped ease the reporting pressures placed from the SOX legislation for data centers in the public sector as well as those that provide services to public companies and government agencies.
 There are SAS 70 Type I and SAS 70 Type II certifications.
 The latter certifies that an organization meets SOX requirements -- specifically whether data center security measures are suitably designed and enforced, and if they are operating effectively.
-Check this page for a full
+Check this page for a full definition of SAS 70.

 On the face of it, SAS 70 appears to address more of the network security aspects of the data center, but there are significant physical security elements in it that make the standard more comprehensive overall.
 "In my opinion, there is nothing more important than the physical security portion in SAS 70," said Corey Needles, general manager of the Denver data center location of hosting company Latisys.